This section is about the Checkley Parish Neighbourhood Development Plan.

 Neighbourhood Plan News & Updates

-Resident Groups for the four villages have been created (more residents always welcome) and these residents along with four Parish Councillors make up the steering group.
+Resident Groups for the four villages have been created (more residents always welcome) and these residents along with Parish Councillors make up the steering group.

 Neighbourhood Plan News & Updates 2019